About TMS Therapy for Depression

 TMS therapy for depression, TMS for depression, tms therapy reviews, Manlove Health Psychiatry Clinic Depression Specialists

-Using pulsed magnetic fields, TMS therapy treats depression by stimulating the part of the brain believed to be involved in mood regulation.
+TMS treatments are completed in an outpatient procedure that does not require sedation or anesthesia.
+Using pulsed magnetic fields, TMS therapy treats depression by stimulating the part of the brain involved in mood regulation.

 You could be feeling better in as little as 6 weeks.